conmon - Man Page

 --log-size-max

-Maximum size of the log file.
+Maximum size of the log file (in bytes).

 --log-tag